nira-community/awesome-low-level/README.md

 <img width="150" alt="c_512x512" src="https://github.com/user-attachments/assets/4b52552b-d591-4bf8-9d59-64f2e86d61cc" />

-Once you've built a basic understanding of how computers work, it's time to start learning C. While learning the syntax is important, don't stop there.
-Pay special attention to concepts such as pointers, arrays, structs, memory allocation, stack and heap memory, data representation, and bitwise operations.
-These topics form the foundation of low-level programming.
+Once you've built a basic understanding of how computers work, it's time to start learning C. While learning pay attention to things like pointers, arrays, structs, memory allocation, stack and heap memory, data representation, and bitwise operations.
+These topics are an important foundation for low-level programming.

-As you learn, try to look beyond what your code does and start asking how it works.
+As you learn, try to look beyond what your code does and start asking how it actually works.
 Where is the data stored?
 What happens in memory when a function is called?
 How does the program access and modify data?
-Developing this mindset will help you get much more out of C than simply learning the language's syntax.
+Developing this mindset will help you get much more out of C instead of just learning the syntax of the language.

 - **[The ANSI C Book](https://www.amazon.com/Programming-Language-2nd-Brian-Kernighan/dp/0131103628)**
 - **[Beej's Guide to C Programming](https://beej.us/guide/bgc/)**